 The 7 Habits for Highly Effective Studying

-Time flies when you are having fun, and so does block 1.
-I’m probably not the first one to tell you (and if I am, get your act together) but next week is exam week.
+I’m probably not the first one to tell you (and if I am, get your act together) but exams are around the corner.
 Which means you’ll be studying all day and night.
 Or maybe not?
 Teddy Roosevelt, in his time at Harvard, usually needed only about a quarter of his day for studying.
 This was significantly less than his peers, and he still got honorary grades in five out of his seven courses.
 Here are seven tips that will help you stay focused during exam week.

 1. BEGIN WITH THE END IN MIND

 “Let us watch well our beginnings, and results will manage themselves.” -Alexander Clark

 Before you can actually start your fully focused studying session, you need to know where you are going.
 To do this, begin with the end in mind: the exam.
 Grab the mock exam and see what it is like.
 The mock exam doesn’t say everything and it’s almost (yeah, almost) never a copy of the real one, so make sure to also have a quick look through the syllabus and slides to find stuff that repeatedly comes up.
 You’ll know better what to expect on the actual exam, which will increase your focus while studying.

 “Things which matter most must never be at the mercy of things which matter least.” -Johann Wolfgang von Goethe